pihome32/fermentation-controller/README.md

 This project requires a firebase account and project.

-Install Node version 9.11.2 (includes NPM)  on your development platform.
+Install Node version 12.3.1 (includes NPM)  on your development platform.

 From command prompt install the Angular CLI. \
-npm install -g @angular/cli@7.2.2
+npm install -g @angular/cli@8.0.0

-##Install Firebase tools.  (tested with version 6.2.2)
+##Install Firebase tools.  (tested with version 6.10.0)
-npm install -g firebase-tools@6.2.2
+npm install -g firebase-tools

 ## Login into your Firebase account
 firebase login